-Animal products means any commodity derived from a live animal, excluding commodities that are also animals.
-Examples include milk, eggs, and wool but not live calves or package bees.
+Animal products means any commodity derived from a live animal, excluding commodities that are also animals or parts of animals.
+Examples include milk, eggs, honey, and wool but not live calves, processed broilers, package bees, or mutton.

 Application means the form required to be completed by the applicant/insured and accepted by the AIP before insurance coverage will begin.